isabella232/wolmo-core-ios/README.md

 brew update
 brew install carthage
 ```
-To download wolmo-core-iOS, add this to your Cartfile:
+To download wolmo-core-ios, add this to your Cartfile:
 ```
 github "Wolox/wolmo-core-ios" ~> 4.1.0
 ```